awsdocs/aws-security-hub-user-guide/doc_source/securityhub-accounts-add-invite.md

 # Adding and inviting member accounts<a name="securityhub-accounts-add-invite"></a>

-Your account becomes an AWS Security Hub master account when an account that you invite accepts your invitation\.
+Your account becomes an AWS Security Hub administrator account when an account that you invite accepts your invitation\.

 When you accept an invitation from another account, your account becomes a member account\.

-If your account is a master account, you cannot accept an invitation to become a member account\.
+If your account is an administrator account, you cannot accept an invitation to become a member account\.

 Adding a member account consists of the following steps:

-1. The master account adds the member account to their list of member accounts\.
+1. The administrator account adds the member account to their list of member accounts\.

-1. The master account sends an invitation to the member account\.
+1. The administrator account sends an invitation to the member account\.

 1. The member account accepts the invitation\.